owlbarn/tutorial/book/case-obj-detect/README.md

 It has seen tremendous progress since 2012, when [A. Krizhevsky et al.](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) used the first deep learning approach to computer vision, crushing all their opponents in the [ImageNet challenge](http://image-net.org/challenges/LSVRC/2012/results.html).
 It has therefore evolved quite a lot since Inception was first described in 2014 and it was relevant to implement a more recent and involved network with Owl.

 In this chapter, we are going to introduce another classical computer vision task: Instance Segmentation, including its connection with other similar applications, how the deep neural network is constructed in Owl, and how the network, loaded with pre-trained weights, can be used to process users' input image.
-We have also included a online demo for this application.
+We have also included an online demo for this application.

 ## Introduction

-In the chapter about the [image classification](https://ocaml.xyz/book/case-image-inception.html), we have introduced how the DNN can be applied to classified the one single object in an image.
+In the chapter about the [image classification](https://ocaml.xyz/book/case-image-inception.html), we have introduced how the DNN can be applied to classify the one single object in an image.
 It gets easily confused when there are lots of objects.

 *Object Detection* is another classical computer vision task.
 Given an image that contains multiple objects, an object detection applications aims to classify individual objects and localize each using a bounding box.